-- 2.10 All wild birds while actively nesting are afforded legal protection under the WCA.
-Special protection is also afforded to birds listed on Schedule 1 of the WCA which makes it an offence to disturb these species at nest or the dependent young. - 2.11 Combined legislation means that all birds, their nests and eggs are protected by law and it is an offence, with certain exceptions, to: - Intentionally kill, injure or take any wild bird; - Intentionally take, damage or destroy the nest of any wild bird while it is in use or being built; - Intentionally take or destroy the egg of any wild bird; - Have in one's possession or control any wild bird (dead or alive), part of a wild bird or egg of a wild bird; - Intentionally or recklessly disturb any wild bird listed on Schedule 1 while it is nest building or is in, on or near a nest with eggs or young; or disturb the dependent young of such a bird; and - Have in one's possession or control any birds of a species listed on Schedule 4 of the Act unless registered in accordance with the Secretary of State's regulations.
+- 2.11 All wild birds while actively nesting are afforded legal protection under the WCA.
+Special protection is also afforded to birds listed on Schedule 1 of the WCA which makes it an offence to disturb these species at nest or the dependent young. - 2.12 Combined legislation means that all birds, their nests and eggs are protected by law and it is an offence, with certain exceptions, to:

+Intentionally kill, injure or take any wild bird;

+Intentionally take, damage or destroy the nest of any wild bird while it is in use or being built;

+Intentionally take or destroy the egg of any wild bird;

+Have in one's possession or control any wild bird (dead or alive), part of a wild bird or egg of a wild bird;

+Intentionally or recklessly disturb any wild bird listed on Schedule 1 while it is nest building or is in, on or near a nest with eggs or young; or disturb the dependent young of such a bird; and

+Have in one's possession or control any birds of a species listed on Schedule 4 of the Act unless registered in accordance with the Secretary of State's regulations.

+Sulphur clover

+2.13 Although there is no specific legislation for sulphur clover (Trifolium ochroleucon), it is a nationally scarce plant.
+Sulphur clover grows in meadows, roadside verges, grasslands, woodland margins; these habitats are threatened by the conversion of old meadows to arable farming.
+Poor management, such as lack of grass cutting, encroachment of scrub, eutrophication from run-off and roadside development schemes have also contributed to declines.
+It is mostly found in East Anglia, predominantly in Norfolk and Suffolk.